 You are here

-Associate Professor; Director, Cornell Program in Infrastructure Policy
+Professor; Founding Director, Cornell Program in Infrastructure Policy

-Geddes is also a core faculty member of the Cornell Institute for Public Affairs (CIPA) and a Visiting Scholar at the American Enterprise Institute (AEI).
-He is a Research Fellow with the Mineta Transportation Institute at San Jose State University.
+Rick is a member of the Graduate Fields at Cornell of Systems Engineering, Economics, and Public Affairs.
+He is also a core faculty member of the Cornell Institute for Public Affairs (CIPA), a Visiting Scholar at the American Enterprise Institute (AEI), and a Research Fellow with the Mineta Transportation Institute at San Jose State University.

-Geddes’ publications have appeared in numerous academic journals, including in Nature, the American Economic Review, Journal of Regulatory Economics, Journal of Legal Studies, Journal of Law & Economics, Transportation Research Part E, and Journal of Law, Economics, and Organization, among others.
+Rick’s publications have appeared in numerous academic journals, including in Nature, the American Economic Review, Journal of Regulatory Economics, Journal of Legal Studies, Journal of Law & Economics, Transportation Research Part E, and Journal of Law, Economics, and Organization, among many others.

-Geddes has won numerous teaching and advising awards, including three Merrill Presidential Scholars Awards for Outstanding Educator, and a SUNY Chancellor's Award for Excellence in Teaching.
+Rick has won numerous teaching and advising awards, including three Merrill Presidential Scholars Awards for Outstanding Educator, and a SUNY Chancellor's Award for Excellence in Teaching.
 He teaches courses at Cornell on infrastructure policy, corporate governance, microeconomics, and the regulation of industry.
-Geddes holds MA and Ph.D. degrees in economics from the University of Chicago, and a BS in economics and finance from Towson State University.
+He holds MA and Ph.D. degrees in economics from the University of Chicago, and a BS in economics and finance from Towson State University.

 - Policy Analysis and Management